 THE WORLD SAW EVIL THAT DAY.
 TWO MEN SAW SOMETHING ELSE.

 Conservatives seemed genuinely surprised to see Oliver Stone make such a patriotic and moving film about 9/11.
-But they must have taken him for a simple political pundit when in fact he remains one of Hollywood’s finest directors.
+They must have taken him for a simple political pundit when in fact he has always been on the same side as soldiers and cops on the ground in his movies.
 This is the story of two Port Authority policemen, John McLoughlin (Nicolas Cage) and William Jimeno (Michael Peña), who were among the last to be rescued from the rubble.
-Stone has recreated the site to the best of his abilities, but never revels in the misery.
-A few details seem a little too schmaltzy to be true, but it was after all a day when the clichés of disaster movies became real life.
+Stone has recreated the WTC site to the best of his abilities, but never revels in the misery.
+A few details seem a little too schmaltzy to be true, but this was indeed a day when the clichés of disaster movies became real life.
 Maria Bello and Maggie Gyllenhaal stand out in a strong cast.

 2006-U.S. 129 min.
 Color.
 Produced by Oliver Stone, Stacey Sher, Michael Shamberg, Debra Hill, Moritz Borman.
 Directed by Oliver Stone.
 Screenplay: Andrea Berloff.
 Music: Craig Armstrong.
 Cast: Nicolas Cage (John McLoughlin), Michael Peña (Will Jimeno), Maggie Gyllenhaal (Allison Jimeno), Maria Bello (Donna McLoughlin), Stephen Dorff, Jay Hernandez… Michael Shannon, Viola Davis.